5 players that can spoil Super Eagles last home game before 2018 FIFA World Cup

 The 27-year-old will be expected to lead the attack for DR Congo and is a striker that needs half a chance to put the ball in the back of the net.

-Benik Afobe could partner Bakambu up top which will be a nightmare for Super Eagles defensive duo of Leon Balogun and William Troost-Ekong.
+Benik Afobe could partner Bakambu up front which will be a nightmare for Super Eagles defensive duo of Leon Balogun and William Troost-Ekong.

 The 25-year-old who was part of the Championship winning Wolverhampton Wanderers side.